fumes/fumes.11ty/src/articles/dont-believe-in-beliefs.md

 - fine-art-prints
 license: CC_BY
 thumb: dont-believe-in-beliefs.jpg
-excerpt: Don’t believe in beliefs.
-When mystery presents itself people want answers.
+description: "When mystery presents itself people want answers.
 And when there are none, they cling to beliefs.
 As the function of a belief is to provide simple answers to the deepest of questions, beliefs provide a sense of safety from the depths of mystery.
 The beauty of a belief is that it can never be refuted, for it has no base in reality.
-The dark side of belief is that different people may have different beliefs, yielding different explanations for the same mystery.
+The dark side of belief is that different people may have different beliefs, yielding different explanations for the same mystery."
 offwhite: true # true or empty
 image: /assets/p/articles/inspiring/dont-believe-in-beliefs/dont-believe-in-beliefs.jpg
 ---